lintal/bbc-coding-exercise-js/README.md

 ## Task

 You need to create a simple javascript application which will receive messages from an SQS queue with details of new programmes that have been published.
-These need to be added to media-RSS documents so our partners can consume these to get to the content.
+These need to be added to a JSON document which follows the media-RSS schema, so our partners can consume these to get to the content.

 This example is architected to be deployed in an AWS Lambda (serverless) environment.